kyclark/bioinformatics_primer/parallel/README.md

 make: *** [parallel] Error 1
 ````

-One of the jobs failed.
+Now we can easily see that one of the jobs failed.
 Sometimes you want everything to stop if you encounter a problem, e.g., one of your FASTA files was corrupted so you really need to fix it before finishing the rest of the analysis with incomplete data.
 You can tell `parallel` to "halt" when it encounters an error.
 See the `halt` target:

 ````
 $ make halt